How to Connect to Our BYOD Network

 - The district is not responsible for troubleshooting personal devices.

-- Internet traffic will be filtered to block inappropriate content as required by law.
+- Internet traffic will be filtered to block inappropriate content as required by law for public schools.

 - District traffic will take priority over BYOD traffic.

 - District resources such as files and printers will not be available on the BYOD network.
 (This does not apply to cloud services such as Google Drive and Google Cloud Printers.)

 - Services may be blocked or limited on BYOD to ensure optimal performance for the district network.
-Example: Streaming media, software updates and app downloads.
+Example: Streaming media, software updates and app downloads may be blocked.

 - Traffic can be monitored on the BYOD network and device access can be revoked if there is inappropriate use of district resources.

 - Devices not compliant with the BYOD compatibility list will not be supported.